 If your wide plank hardwood flooring is damaged in some way that’s not repairable, you’ll need to replace the entire plank.
 Replacing the plank is no more difficult with a wide plank, but the repair will be more noticeable.
 If it does not match the existing hardwood, it will be a bigger mismatched spot than with a skinnier plank.

 Wide Plank Hardwood Flooring Installation

 Installation of wide plank hardwood is slightly more difficult.
 You might have to cut more planks to fit your floor if the space is not easily divisible by the width of your planks.
 You’ll also likely need to cut them more to fit irregular shapes.

-These are by no means reasons to avoid wide plank hardwood.
+These are by no means reasons to avoid wide plank hardwood flooring. many people are installing them and they work especially well in farmhouse style homes.
 You just need to be aware of the issues when you make a purchase.